MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/exchange-ps-v2-module/Get-ExoMailbox.md

 ```

 ## DESCRIPTION
-{{ This commandlet returns you a summary list of all the mailboxes in your organization.
-It returns a minimum set of properties by default. }}
+This commandlet returns you a summary list of all the mailboxes in your organization.
+It returns a minimum set of properties by default.

 ## EXAMPLES

 ### -------------------------- Example 1 --------------------------
 ```
-{{ Get-Mailbox -ResultSize unlimited }}
+Get-Mailbox -ResultSize unlimited
 ```

-{{ This example returns a summary list of all the mailboxes in your organization.
-It returns a minimum set of output properties by default.
-To get additional objects, please provide Properties and/or PropertySets parameter.}}
+This example returns a summary list of all mailboxes in the organization, and includes the default set of minimum output properties.
+To return additional properties, use the Properties and/or PropertySets parameters.

 ### -------------------------- Example 2 --------------------------
 ```
-{{ Get-Mailbox -PropertySets Archive }}
+Get-Mailbox -PropertySets Archive
 ```

-{{ This example returns the list of Properties defined in PropertySet "Archive".
-To view the list of properties in PropertySet "Archive", see [Get-ExoMailbox property sets](https://review.docs.microsoft.com/powershell/exchange/exchange-online/exchange-online-powershell-v2/cmdlet-property-sets?branch=ExORestModule-chrisda#get-exomailbox-property-sets
+This example returns the list of Properties defined in Archive property set.
+For a complete list of these properties, see [Get-ExoMailbox property sets](https://review.docs.microsoft.com/powershell/exchange/exchange-online/exchange-online-powershell-v2/cmdlet-property-sets?branch=ExORestModule-chrisda#get-exomailbox-property-sets).

-To get additional objects, please provide Properties and/or PropertySets parameter.}}

 ### -------------------------- Example 3 --------------------------
 ```
-{{ Get-Mailbox -Properties Name,DistinguishedName,Guid   -PropertySets Archive,Audit }}
+Get-Mailbox -Properties Name,DistinguishedName,Guid -PropertySets Archive,Audit
 ```

-{{ This example returns a summary list of all the mailboxes in your organization.
-It returns the properties specified in PropertySet Archive, PropertySet Audit as well as properties passed as input parameter (i.e. Name, DistinguishedName & Guid in this case). }}
+This example returns a summary list of all mailboxes in the organization, and includes the following properties:

+- The properties in Archive and Audit property sets.

+- The Name and DistinguishedName properties.

 ### -------------------------- Example 4 --------------------------
 ```
-{{ Get-Mailbox -Identity John@contoso.com -Properties DisplayName,EmailAddresses,Alias }}
+Get-Mailbox -Identity John@contoso.com -Properties DisplayName,EmailAddresses,Alias
 ```

-{{ This example returns the specified properties (DisplayName, EmailAddresses & Alias) for the mailbox with Identity John@contoso.com}}
+This example returns the specified properties for the mailbox John@contoso.com.

 ## PARAMETERS